jwpedia-admin/jw-rules/DISCLAIMER.md

 owners of the copyright of referenced works, but in no way intend to break that copyright.

-## Licencing and licencing changes
+## Licensing and licensing changes

 The collaborators of this project submit their collaborations under the license of this project ([see LICENSE](LICENSE)) and accept that this license may change over time at the sole